 B. Competency-Based Leadership Models

 These models are identified as a list of competencies (intended in the broader sense of the term) that should support an effective leadership style.
 Often driven by consulting companies in their work, and supported by some form of assessment, this cluster of models is still generic enough to be applied to multiple contexts.
-The origins of competency-based models can probably be drawn on the work of Boyatzis (1982), which I will present first.
+The origins of competency-based models can probably be drawn from the work of Boyatzis (1982), which I will present first.

 Boyatzis Management Competence Model

 Introduced in his 1982 book The Competent Manager: A Model for Effective Performance, the model identified a total of 19 competencies directly linked, according to his research, to Leadership performance.
-He grouped them into four clusters and also draw relationship across them.
+He grouped them into four clusters and also draw relationships across them.

 Bandelli Leadership Competency Model.

-Developed by US based consulting Bandelli Associates, the model “outlines the ten universal and indisputable competencies of leadership effectiveness”.
+Developed by US-based consulting Bandelli Associates, the model “outlines the ten universal and indisputable competencies of leadership effectiveness”.